Skip to main content

 What is resveratrol?

 Resveratrol is a polyphenol found in various foods, including grapes, blueberries, peanuts, and red wine.
-It’s been studied for numerous potential health benefits, ranging from lifespan extension to anti-inflammation.
-You can get a fair amount of it from foods that are rich in it, but supplementation may provide a significant boost, depending on dose and form.
+It’s been studied for numerous potential health benefits, ranging from anti-inflammation to lifespan extension.
+You can get a fair amount of resveratrol from foods that are rich in it, but supplementation may provide a significant boost, depending on dose and form.

-A few years later, another research team led by a biologist named David Sinclair identified resveratrol as a potential activator of SIRT1.
+A few years later, another research team led by a biologist named David Sinclair identified resveratrol as a potential activator of SIRT1, a sirtuin critical to aging and cellular metabolism.
 Sinclair’s research continued to support resveratrol as a potent anti-aging supplement, all while Sinclair set up Sirtris, a private pharmaceutical firm that quickly developed a patented form of resveratrol.
 Pharmaceutical giant GlaxoSmithKline (GSK) purchased Sinclair’s company for the tidy sum of $720 million, only to discover that they could not successfully reproduce Sinclair’s results.

 By this point, research into resveratrol had already taken off, as Sinclair’s savvy for self-promotion and media relations had made resveratrol an easy target for researchers looking to get published in scientific journals.
 The good news is that much of this research yielded promising results in fields outside of direct lifespan extension.